 Electronics recycling can be challenging because discarded electronics devices are sophisticated devices manufactured from varying proportions of glass, metals, and plastics.
 The process of recycling can vary, depending on the materials being recycled and the technologies employed, but here is a general overview.

 Collection and Transportation: Collection and transportation are two of the initial stages of the recycling process, including for e-waste.
 Recyclers place collection bins or electronics take-back booths in specific locations and transport the collected e-waste from these sites to recycling plants and facilities.

-A powerful overhead magnet separates iron and steel from the waste stream on the conveyor.
-The separated steel materials are then prepared for sale as recycled steel.
-Further mechanical processing separates aluminum, copper and circuit boards from the material stream which now is mostly plastic.
-Then, a water separation technology is used to separate glass from plastics.
-Visual inspection and hand sorting improve the quality of extracted materials.
-The separated streams of aluminum, copper and circuit boards are collected and prepared for sale as recycled commodity materials.
+A powerful overhead magnet separates iron and steel from the waste stream on the conveyor and then prepares it for sale as recycled steel.
+Further mechanical processing separates aluminum, copper, and circuit boards from the material stream—which now is mostly plastic.
+Water separation technology is then used to separate glass from plastics.
+The final step in the separation process locates and extracts any remaining metal remnants from the plastics to purify the stream further.

 Preparation For Sale as Recycled Materials: After the shredding, sorting and separation stages have been executed, the separated materials are prepared for sale as usable raw materials for the production of new electronics or other products.

 - ISRI (the Institute of Recycling Industries): ISRI is the largest recycling industry association with 1600 member companies, of which 350 companies are e-waste recyclers.

 - CAER (Coalition for American Electronics Recycling): CAER is another leading e-waste recycling industry association in the U.S. with over 130 member companies operating around 300 e-waste recycling facilities altogether throughout the country.